scottzach1/Project-Beans/project_requirement/project-requirement.md

 > NOTE Numerical limits applied to one specific function are normally specified as part of the processing subparagraph description of that function.

-### 3.5 Logical database requirements
+### 3.5 Logical database requirements (Cannot Start)
+#### Summary:

+This section requires us to do some in-depth modelling  of the software system conveyed through a UML Class Diagram, and to provide descriptions.
+This seems difficult to achieve (as of 14 April) given that we need final clarification as to what the client wants and to conduct more planning regarding the software system that we need to implement.

+**Suggested steps to make progress here**:

+- Contact client to finalise software requirements
+- Plan the software system at a _**highly abstract level**_.
+This can help us understand the different components of the software system and in turn, will allow us to start forming the different classes (If for some reason we are going to use OOP) or define the different modules of the software system and their relationships with one another.
+- After these steps, we can use PlantUML or draw.io to form the UML class diagram.

+**Original Instructions:**

-See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
+> See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
 You should provide an overview domain model (e.g.  a UML class diagram of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).
 You should use right tools, preferabley PlantUML, to draw your URL diagrams which can be easily embedded into a Mardown file (PlantUML is also supported by GitLab and Foswiki).

-### 3.6 Design constraints
+### 3.6 Design constraints (Can Start)

-see 9.5.15 and 9.5.16. for most systems, this will be around one page.
+#### Summary:

+In this section, we need to define the restrictions of our software and hardware. **This is a section we can start from a hardware perspective** by conducting our own research regarding legal restrictions.
+See [2018 Project](https://github.com/andre-geldenhuis/team-rocket-2018-handover/blob/master/ENGR302-2019T2_Delivery_Team-12/Assignment1_Requirements.pdf) to see how they formed legal restrictions.

+**Suggested Content**:

+- Two further subheadings - 3.6.1 Hardware Design Constraints, 3.6.2 Software Design Constraints

+- What are the legal restrictions imposed upon our hardware/rocket?
+- What are the restrictions imposed by the client upon our hardware/rocket?
+(Eg does the client want a maximum rocket height?)
+- Legal and client restrictions/requirements conflict?
+- We can also write about the restrictions of each specific hardware component once we decide what equipment we are going to use (Eg. is there a limitation of the specific hardware component we are going to use).
+- For the software section, one requirement is that its open source since the project is targeted towards the wider rocket community (can ask client about what they intend to do with the project to clear this up).
+One potential constraint is that we cannot use non-open source libraries?

+**Suggested steps to make progress here:**

+- Contact the client about what conditions our hardware design must meet.
+(Eg What size the rocket should be?, What materials can we use?, Weight limit?
+Preferred electronics?)
+- Contact client about further software design constraints.

+**Original Instructions**
 > 9.5.15 Design constraints<br>
 > Specify constraints on the system design imposed by external standards, regulatory requirements, or project limitations.
 >